Camera setup for a better MogScore

 - Avoid strong light behind your head.

-- Retake if one side of the face is mostly hidden in shadow.
+- Retake if one side of your face is mostly hidden in shadow.

 Set the camera near eye level

 Do not fix a low camera angle by tilting your head down into the lens.
-Raise the device instead, then keep your head level and expression neutral.
+Raise the device, then keep your head level and expression neutral.

 - Raise the device on a stable surface.